AI-READI/ai-readi-dataset-mock/main/v1.0.0/README.md

 A detailed description of the dataset is available at [docs.aireadi.org](https://docs.aireadi.org/).

 ## Protocol
-The protocol followed for collecting the data can be found at [protocols.io](https://protocols.io/).
+The protocol followed for collecting the data can be found at [docs.aireadi.org](https://docs.aireadi.org/).
-!comment: where protocol?

-The protocol for curating and sharing the data can be found at [protocols.io](https://protocols.io/).
-!comment: where protocol?

 ## Dataset access/restrictions
 Accessing the dataset requires several steps, including: